Brazilians top for New Year celebrations: survey

 Brazilians traditionally dress in white on New Year's Eve, to bring luck for the new year.
 This tradition turns Rio's Copacabana beach into a giant carpet of white.

-Both the Spanish and Italians, however, take a more colourful approach - welcoming the New Year by observing the local custom of wearing red underwear for good luck.
+Both the Spanish and Italians, however, take a more colorful approach - welcoming the New Year by observing the local custom of wearing red underwear for good luck.